HypothesisWorks/hypothesis/tests/README.rst

     for other functions that are often useful when writing tests.

 ``cover/``
-    The home of enough tests to get 100% branch coverage - you'll probably spend most of your time here.
-Ideally this would be as quick as possible while remaining comprehensive.
-More details inside.
+    The home of enough tests to get 100% branch coverage, as quickly as possible without compromising on test power.
+This can be an intimidating target, but it's entirely achievable and the maintainers are (still) here to help.

     This directory alone has around two-thirds of the tests for Hypothesis (~8k of ~12k lines of code).
 If you're adding or fixing tests, chances are therefore good that they're in here!

-    We require every change to come with tests in this directory that ensure 100% branch coverage.
-This can be an intimidating target, but it's entirely achievable and this document is here to help you out.

 ``datetime/``
     Tests for the deprecated ``hypothesis.extra.datetime`` module, which